Send signed metadata with JWT

-Important: The ability to install using signed metadata with JWT must be enabled by a Pendo representative.
+Important: The ability to install using signed metadata with JWT is a paid feature.
 Contact Pendo Support to request access.

 This article covers the process for installing Pendo using signed metadata with JWT.
 Broadly, this involves the following steps: